applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 >>> plt.ylabel('Runtime (s)')
 ```

-Database seearching is a slightly different problem however.
+Database searching is a slightly different problem however.
 There are a few different scenarios here:

 1. we may have a database that is growing in size (for example, over months and years as more sequences are discovered);
 2. we may have a fixed database, but increasingly be obtaining larger numbers of sequences that we want to search against that database;